 View from Rockcliffe over the Urr estuary towards the Solway Firth

-In Dalbeattie we have seven minutes to wait for the connecting bus – so time for an essential quick visit to the loo in the Maxwell Arms (and a quick half pint of fizzy Belhaven).
-On the road out of town we pass a pub called the Cum Ye Inn, which sounds as though there will be interesting goings on in the back room later at night, but then again maybe not.
-My destination is Kippford but it is still early and it’s dry so we remain on the bus to the next village Rockcliffe and walk back along the coast path.
+Our 2016 visit to Kippford took us by bus via Dalbeattie where we had seven minutes to wait for the connecting bus – time for an essential quick visit to the loo in the Maxwell Arms (and a quick half pint of fizzy Belhaven).
+On the road out of town we passed a pub called the Cum Ye Inn, which sounds as though there will be interesting goings on in the back room later at night, but then again, maybe not.
+We reached Kippford but it was still early and it was dry so we remained on the bus to the next village Rockcliffe and walked back along the coast path.
 The half-hour walk is on a quiet footpath with good views over the estuary, where the Urr Water flows into the Solway Firth.

-We chose to staye in Kippford (pictured above) because it looked like a nice spot and the Anchor Hotel was in the Good Beef Guide.
-After a walk around and a pint we decide we like Kippford – it is a mixture of upmarket sailing types and families from the caravan sites nearby.
+We chose Kippford because it looked like a nice spot and the Anchor Hotel was in the Good Beer Guide.
+After a walk around and a pint we decided we liked Kippford – it is a mixture of upmarket sailing types and families from the caravan sites nearby.
 It is a small village and quiet – the road in is a dead end and there is no through traffic.
 The main street has the hotel and cottages on one side and the river on the other.
 There is a small lifeboat station and Kippford is also the home of the Solway Yacht Club.
 Like much of the Solway Firth the tidal range is large and the yachts are only able to get out at high tide.
-From my bedroom window in the Anchor we watch the tide come in and some of the strange currents that form as the mudflats are submerged.
-The Anchor Hotel is a fine pub with rooms.
-The public bar area is cosy with a wood-fire burning and the beer is good – I’m drinking Sulwath Criffel, a fairly strong bitter brewed up the road at Castle Douglas.
-The food is also good and the staff and punters are friendly.
+From our bedroom window in the Anchor we watched the tide come in and some of the strange currents that form as the mudflats are submerged.
+The Anchor Hotel is a welcoming pub with rooms – it is still there and getting good reviews.
+The public bar area is cosy with a wood-fire burning and the beer is good – I drank Sulwath Criffel (that hill again), a fairly strong bitter brewed up the road at Castle Douglas.
+The food was good as was the banter with the staff and punters.

 The Anchor Hotel, Kippford

-We have a good night’s sleep and a (very) full breakfast.
-The morning is miserable with poor visibility and smirr soaking you without you seeing it.
-We’re taking the bus back to Dumfries, the long way round via the coast.
-It is just over 20 miles by the main (!) road but takes about 80 minutes with diversions into villages at the end of cul-de-sacs – Kippford itself, Rockcliffe, Southerness and Carsethorn.
-At Sandyhills we change buses – the minibus heads back to Dalbeattie and a regular bus arrives, turns round and heads back to Dumfries.
-The tourist literature refers to this as ‘the secret coast’ and it is quiet.
+We had a sound night’s sleep and a (very) full breakfast.
+The morning was miserable with poor visibility and smirr which soaked you without you seeing it.
+We took the bus back to Dumfries the long way round via the coast.
+It is just over 20 miles by the coast road but takes about 80 minutes with diversions into villages at the end of cul-de-sacs – Kippford itself, Rockcliffe, Southerness and Carsethorn.
+At Sandyhills we changed buses – the minibus headed back to Dalbeattie, a regular bus arrived, turned round, picked us up and headed back to Dumfries.
+The tourist literature refers to this area as ‘the secret coast’ and it was quiet.
 There are quite a few caravan sites dotted around, but it is difficult to see where people will come from – it is a long drive from any major city for a weekend break.
-It is difficult to see much of the scenery through the gloom and the condensation but it looks like pleasant countryside, with long beaches by the sea.
-Southerness is a large holiday park in the middle of nowhere and there are a few damp refugees from the camp heading into the toon (Dumfries) for the day.
+It was difficult to see much of the scenery through the gloom and the condensation but it looked like pleasant countryside, with long beaches on the coast.
+Southerness is a large holiday park in the middle of nowhere and a few damp refugees from the camp boarded, heading into the toon (Dumfries) for the day.
 Kirkbean is the birthplace of John Paul Jones, founder of the US Navy, and has an odd-looking church.
 Carsethorn these days is only a row of cottages with an attractive pub, the Steamboat Inn, though in the past it was well known as a port from which many emigrated (voluntarily or otherwise) to Australia and America.
-On the left is the prominent hill of Criffel, named after the beer, and at New Abbey the remains of Sweetheart Abbey can be seen through the gloom.
-It is the day of the Scottish Parliament elections and there are plenty of Tory posters in the middle of the fields, presumably to remind the sheep how to vote.
-In the towns the posters are for the SNP plus a smattering for the Greens – Labour and the Lib Dems scored zero.
+On the left is the prominent hill of Criffel, named after the beer, and at New Abbey the remains of Sweetheart Abbey could be seen through the gloom.
+It was the day of the Scottish Parliament elections and there were plenty of Tory posters in the middle of the fields, presumably to remind the sheep how to vote.
+In the towns the posters were for the SNP plus a smattering for the Greens – Labour and the Lib Dems scored zero posters.

 Kirkcudbright – The Gordon Arms Hotel and MacLellan’s Castle

-The second day took Ted and I onward to Stranraer, with a lunchtime stop in Newton Stewart.
+Back in 2011 Ted and I continued onward from Kirkcudbright to Stranraer, with a brief lunchtime stop in Newton Stewart.
 Stranraer is a scruffy little town largely dependent for work and passing trade on the ferries to Ireland (now all departing from Cairnryan further up the coast).
 However the Grapes is a smashing pub – unspoilt, full of characters and still in the Good Beer Guide in 2022.
 We stayed at the Blue Peter Hotel in Kirkcolm, a no-horse village about seven miles from Stranraer on the Rhinns of Galloway.
 We chose it because it had won CAMRA awards (it’s in the 2022 GBG), and both the beer and the food were excellent.
-The pub has changed hands since then but still gets excellent reviews.
+The pub has changed hands since our visit but still gets excellent reviews.
 I particularly liked the punter who estimated my age as 38.
 The decking and beer garden attracts wildlife including red squirrels.

 The welcoming station at Stranraer

-On the final day we caught the morning train from Stranraer to Glasgow.
+Next day we returned to Stranraer and caught the morning train to Glasgow.
 Stranraer station is at the end of a pier at the harbour – it seemed like a long walk from town on a wet morning (the town station closed in 1966).
 Since late 2011 the trains wait for ferries from Larne that never come.
 The journey to Girvan is through wild country – there is a signalbox at remote Glenwhilly where tokens for the single line are exchanged.
 It looks as though the railway line has never been touched since the 1950s –though the trains are marginally newer.
-The trip ended with a late lunch at Mother Indias Café in Glasgow then home to Durham.
+That trip ended with a late lunch at Mother Indias Café in Glasgow then home to Durham.